nmarirs/odin-recipes/README.md

 A simple website for recipes.
-As assignment as part of The Odin Project.
+An assignment as part of The Odin Project.